 I like Meet the Orchestra if you happen to have little ones who have never been to a symphony concert before.

 Attending this FREE HSO concert could be one of the most unique and enriching experiences your family will ever encounter.
-All different kinds of musicians come together, and when our conductor, Gregory Vajda, stands on that podium and waves his baton, something magical happens.
+All different kinds of musicians come together, and when the conductor, Gregory Vajda, stands on that podium and waves his baton, something magical happens.
 Our differences melt away, and our many voices become one powerful, penetrating voice which brings to life the melodies of great composers, past and present.
 We are a part of something great.
 We create something beautiful, powerful, engaging, exhilarating, enriching, and uniting.
 And you can be part of that too!

 Hearing a live symphony appeals to your senses, grabs your heart, and takes hold of your soul in a way that watching or listening to a recording simply cannot.
 Don’t you want your kids to experience that?

-“Compose Yourself!”
-Concert Details
+HSO Family Concert Details

-Where: Mark C. Smith Concert Hall at the VBC (map)
+Location: Mark C. Smith Concert Hall (map)